 The packages give the service the ability to mix and match interventions to meet the demands of the clients at any point in time.

 Cannabis is one of the most widely used illegal drugs in the United Kingdom.
 It is a naturally occurring plant that is smoked but can also be eaten.
 The main chemical in it is called tetrahydrocannabinol (THC).
 THC is the ingredient in cannabis that can make you feel very chilled out, happy and relaxed however it can also make you hallucinate and feel paranoid and has been linked to serious long-term mental health problems.

 Recreational drugs are widely used to enhance the experience of clubbing and socializing.
-All club drugs include GHB, GBL, ketamine, MDMA, cocaine, methamphetamine, mephedrone and legal highs share psychoactive effects but they have widely different strengths.
+All club drugs including GHB, GBL, ketamine, MDMA, cocaine, methamphetamine, mephedrone and legal highs share psychoactive effects but they have widely different strengths.
 Many people use club drugs recreationally but using can still lead to addiction, mental health problems, relationship breakdowns and all of the other problems associated with problematic drug use.

 Cocaine Anonymous (CA) is a fellowship of men and women who share their experience, strength and hope with each other so that they may solve their common problem and help others to recover from their addiction.
 The group follows the 12 Step Model.
 The only requirement to come along is a desire to stop using cocaine and other mind-altering substances.
 You will not have to talk at a meeting if you don’t want to and anonymity is protected rigorously.